ash-project/ash/README.md

 * Forbid impossible auth/creation situations (e.g "the id field is not exposed on a create action, and doesn't have a default, therefore writes will always fail.)
 * Don't let users declare `has_one` relationships without claiming that there is a unique constraint on the destination field.
 * Set up "atomic updates" (upserts).
 If an adapter supports them, and the auth passes precheck, we could turn `get + update` combos into `upserts`
+* Use data layer compatibility features to disallow incompatible setups.
+For instance, if the data layer can't transact, then they can't have an editable `has_one` or `many_to_many` resource.